mmccullough1997/YapTrack/README.md

 # Welcome to Yaptrack!

-YapTrack is the front-end capstone project for NSS cohort E-19.
+YapTrack is my front-end capstone project for NSS cohort E-19.

 YapTrack is designed to keep track of all of your bills in one place!
 With a simple, easy-to-use interface, you can see which bills are overdue, due soon, or even paid!